-This complete guide covers everything analytics teams need to know about GA4 custom dimensions in 2025: how they work under the hood, the critical registration limits, scope differences, naming conventions, and the four most common mistakes we see in audits.
+This complete guide covers everything analytics teams need to know about GA4 custom dimensions: how they work under the hood, the critical registration limits, scope differences, naming conventions, and the most common mistakes we see in audits.

 How Custom Dimensions Work in GA4